 Geronimo Stilton, an anthropomorphic mouse who works as a journalist, is the protagonist of a series of books, originally written and published in Italy.
 The books follow the various adventures that Geronimo gets roped into (being a mild-mannered mouse, he'd much rather stay home, thank you very much).
-He's often accompanied by his sister Thea, his Cousin Trap, and his favorite nephew Benjamin.Each book is written by Geronimo in the first person, since he is a famouse author and publisher/editor-in-chief of The Rodent's Gazette, the most popular newspaper in New Mouse City.The books have been successful enough to spawn two Spin-Off series:
+He's often accompanied by his sister Thea, his Cousin Trap, and his favorite nephew Benjamin.Each book is written by Geronimo in the first person, since he is a famouse author and publisher/editor-in-chief of The Rodent's Gazette, the most popular newspaper in New Mouse City.The books have been successful enough to spawn several Spin-Off series:

 The Thea Stilton Series.
 Thea becomes a journalism instructor at Mouseford Academy.
-While Thea is the title character, the books actually focus on a group of her students, "The Thea Sisters".
+While Thea is the title character, the books actually focus on a group of her prize students, "The Thea Sisters".
 Five girls from around the world, the Sisters become not only Fire-Forged Friends, but a Multinational Team of Amateur Sleuths.

 The original book series has been adapted into an animated series as a joint venture by Italy, Canada and other countries; first aired in Italy (Italian) and Canada (English), and shown in several other countries shortly after.
 As of writing, a 3rd season is in the works.
 Despite being based on the books, the show is about 98% original material.